amnipar/hs-cvcodes/README.md

 * plant: Spectral imaging data for leaves of a real plant and a plastic plant
     - <https://www.dropbox.com/s/rud2k9j9yslu4xo/plant.zip>

+Neural network examples require the SCOMA artificial neural network library.
+Get it from git@yousource.it.jyu.fi:~amjayee/jyu-machine-learning/mje-scoma-ann.git and follow the instructions to install.
+Requires the Atlas library.

 The following are example codes and programs for individual lectures, presented in the order they appear on the lectures: